 “Not in this case.
 It’s a rare thing for Lady Greywand to visit the local bars.
 This is an exception, go.”

-Approaching, Sheila said, “Please, be seated.”
+Approaching, Sheila motioned and said, “Please, be seated.”

 My‑re looked to the dozens of eyes staring at her and sat.
 She felt heat race to her face at the uncomfortable attention.